1 Corinthians 7 – Principles Regarding Marriage and Singleness

 iii.
 Affection also reminds us that when a couple is unable – for physical or other reasons – to have a complete sexual relationship, they can still have an affectionate relationship, and thus fulfill God’s purpose for these commands.

 b.
-On the same idea, also the wife to her husband: The wife is not to withhold marital affection from her husband.
+And likewise also the wife to her husband: On the same idea, also the wife to her husband: The wife is not to withhold marital affection from her husband.
 Paul strongly puts forth the idea that there is a mutual sexual responsibility in marriage.
 The husband has obligations toward his wife, and the wife has obligations toward her husband.

 i.
 Render to his wife: The emphasis is on giving, on “I owe you” instead of “you owe me.”
 In God’s heart, sex is put on a much higher level than merely the husband’s privilege and the wife’s duty.